thegalah/ts-runtime-validation/README.md

 1. `./src/isValidSchema.ts` - containing a type guard type inferring helper method (intended for consumption in your code base - examples below)
 1. `./src/ValidationType.ts` - containing an exported namespace containing every single exported validation type

+## Limitations

+The schema generator does not allow multiple interfaces / types to share the same name.

 ## Footnote

 The helper file assumes you have [ajv-validator](https://github.com/ajv-validator/ajv) peer dependency installed.
 Since this is only a code generation tool this package can be installed as a dev dependency.